 Help with the transition

 Make it easy for them to adjust after you leave.
 Arrange your files, make a list of your projects and tasks that need attention, turn-over all essential documents and equipment to your boss or your replacement.
 Offer to assist in any way to make it a smooth transition.
 Inform all essential contacts that you are leaving so that they will not be left wondering.
 It would be good if you can introduce your replacement so that your organization will not lose connection with professional contacts.
-Let your boss and co-workers know that they can call you if in case they need your help after you leave.
+Let your boss and co-workers know that they can call you in case they need your help in the coming days.

 Thank your employer and co-workers.
 Don’t be bitter or proud

 Be thankful for the experience and leave without causing resentment.
 Some employees, especially those who have complaints have the urge to slack off, gossip, or cause any kind of harm before they leave as a form of revenge on their boss or co-workers.
 It is in these times that a person’s character is tested.
 Will you choose to take the high road or go low?
 Quitting your job the right way is a sign of integrity and honourable character.

 Consider checking the provisions of your EI before you quit (and become unemployed).
 Go to this page: Employment Insurance (EI) and voluntary leaving to know which conditions allow for benefits and those that don’t.
 Note that voluntary leaving means that you took the initiative (not the employer) to end the employment.
 If you quit your job without just cause, you will not be paid regular benefits.

 Please login to tell us what you think.